 Bringing people together with different backgrounds, life experiences, skills, aptitudes and perspectives, generates a far more enriching learning environment at school.

 One pupil after our recent assembly astutely observed “Wouldn’t it be better to have multiple interpretations and approaches, rather than everyone contributing the same thoughts and conclusions?”
 Diversity within our Board of Governors is also a great strength and emphasising the importance at the highest level of the organisation serves to shine a spotlight on its importance throughout the school community.

-From September 2023, pupils will see both their male and female peers excelling academically across a variety of subjects, and understand that no one gender is better at a subject than the other.
-Pupils will grow to respect and appreciate the opinions and attributes of both genders, understanding that even though they may not be the same, they are still equal.
-Pupils will have the opportunity to work in mixed-gender groups in the classroom, and same-sex groups during sports and other activities.
+As of September 2023, pupils see both their male and female peers excelling academically across a variety of subjects and understand that no one gender is better at a subject than the other.
+Pupils grow to respect and appreciate the opinions and attributes of both genders, understanding that even though they may not be the same, they are still equal.
+Pupils have the opportunity to work in mixed-gender groups in the classroom, and same-sex groups during sports and other activities.
 This varied experience means that both female and male perspectives are constantly explored and the varied modes of communication amongst the genders are better understood.
-We believe this will help give our pupils the rounded experience and preparation they will need to form positive relationships in later life and to become a force for good in the world.
+This provides every pupil the rounded experience and preparation they will need to form positive relationships in later life and to become a force for good in the world.